Sometimes when I look at old ruins and see them deteriorating, I fear that some day all the

 Also various pieces of equipment lying around for grooming the hill - some of it no doubt for grooming the hill in the summer to keep the terrain smooth and the vegetation low enough as not to poke through the snow.

 Most of the hill was serviced by just one double chair lift line.
 There was another lift line further to the left, but it didn't go all the way to the top.
 There was also the grip tow for the bunny hill.
-In addition to that, there was a surface lift, which appears to have been abandoned before the last season the hill operated.
+In addition to that, there was a surface lift, which appears to have fallen out of use before the last season the hill operated.

-The alpine village is relatively intact, with relatively few panes smashed.
-In fact, it looks tempting to try to make something out of the main chalet.
-Looks like such an inviting building, and probably keeps itself warm on a sunny winter day.
-Such a shame.
+The alpine village was relatively intact, with relatively few panes smashed.
+In fact, it looked tempting to try to make something out of the main chalet.
+This is now somebody's private residence.
+Please don't go exploring the hill or the village.

-The control room door is open, and the window smashed.
+The control room door was open, and the window smashed.
 The electrical equipment inside looks recent, the paper instructions on the wall are not even yellowed.
-The lift's operating licence is taped to the wall.
+The lift's operating licence was taped to the wall.
 Expiry date: Dec 2001.

 It was quite a bushwhack getting to the machinery, and it loomed impressively over the shrubs that nearly engulfed it.